stadelmanma/fitparse-rs/README.md

 ## Updating the FIT profile

 All FIT files are generated based on a customizable profile.
-The profile used here is pulled from ANT's offical SDK which can be accessed [here](https://developer.garmin.com/fit/download/).
+The profile used here is pulled from ANT's official SDK which can be accessed [here](https://developer.garmin.com/fit/download/).
 The cargo build command expects the environment variable `FIT_PROFILE` to be set to the path of the desired Profile.xlsx file and the `FIT_PROFILE_VERSION` variable to